 I think about this injunction often.
 I quoted it to Russ Osguthorpe when giving him his charge as director of the Center for Teaching and Learning.
 The center is charged to work with faculty to support quality teaching and quality learning in the spirit of President Kimball’s injunction.
 Our students deserve quality teaching in every class!
 I am troubled when evaluations are consistently low for a course or for a teacher for years and no remedial action is taken.
 We can do better.
 We must do better than this.

-In aggregate, it is difficult to know whether our students are being better taught or learning more now than they did 40 years ago.
+In aggregate, it is difficult to know whether our students are being better taught or learning more now than they did forty years ago.
 As Derek Bok observed, no one knows whether we are educating students better now than we did in my generation.21 Despite huge increases in funding for higher education, we simply don’t have the data to know if college students are better educated.
 I am hopeful that our effort to define, measure, and improve student learning outcomes will help us better understand how well our students are learning.
 More important, I hope that these efforts will help us actually get better.
 It is not enough to define objectives and collect data.
 We must close the assessment loop by making data-driven improvements.
 Let me again encourage you to seize the mandate from Northwest to make meaningful, cost-effective improvements.

-I’m convinced that significant improvements can result from rather simple, low-cost, low-tech strategies like giving frequent feedback.
+I’m convinced that significant improvements can result from rather simple, low-cost, low-tech strategies such as giving frequent feedback.
 The Chronicle of Higher Education reported recently on a study by memory researchers that confirmed the not-surprising findings first published in the late 1930s that frequent quizzing greatly increases long-term learning.22 Measuring what students know not only increases retention but changes what they know.
 I have found the practice of asking students to write “captures” during the first five minutes of class about the readings, or the last five minutes of class about the lectures, to be a simple but effective learning technique.
 It not only helps my students learn, it helps me learn what they are learning.
 I encourage you to do something this semester to improve teaching and learning in your classes.

 John Taylor’s prophecy refers to the day when Zion will lead the world “in everything pertaining to learning.”23 Calling attention to this phrasing, Russ Osguthorpe has suggested that there may be deeper meaning in this prophecy about BYU’s destiny as a house of learning than we have heretofore considered.